philomates/philomates.github.io/site_generator/content/md/posts/2022-03-16-thoughts-on-testing-in-clojure.md

 <br>

 What is going on here?
-Well, _clojure.test_ reporting is done using Clojure's multimethods, which allow you to dispatch to different function bodies depending on some dispatch criteria defined by `defmulti`.
+Well, _clojure.test_ reporting is implemented using Clojure's multimethods, which allow you to dispatch to different function bodies depending on some dispatch criteria defined by `defmulti`.
 For instance, `clojure.test/report` looks like `(defmulti report :type)`, so the `:type` data of the arg passed into `report` specifies the behavior.

 Multimethods are a nice way to bake extensibility into your libraries because one can always define a new multimethod dispatch/body.